I Am Gen Z

-I Am Gen Z is a 2021 documentary film about the impact of the digital revolution on our society, our brains and mental health, and how the forces driving it are working against humanity.
-This has huge ramifications for the first generation growing up with mobile digital technology - Generation Z, born between 1997 and 2012.
+I Am Gen Z is a 2021 documentary film about the impact of the digital revolution on human society, the brain, and mental health, and how the forces driving the revolution are working against humanity.
+This has huge ramifications for the first generation growing up with mobile digital technology—Generation Z, born between 1995 and 2012.

 Produced by Chantelle De Carvalho and directed and edited by Liz Smith, the film's music was composed by film composer Kim Halliday.
 I Am Gen Z premiered at the 2021 Copenhagen International Documentary Film Festival (CPH:DOX).
-The film is available in two versions, 100 minutes and a shortened 52 minutes.
+The film is available in two versions: 100 minutes and a shortened 52 minutes.

-The issues raised in the film are not only of interest to the Generation Z community, but also to parents, carers and educators, and the film attempts to promote a greater understanding of the effects of the technology on the mental health and development of young people.
+The issues raised in the film are of interest not only to Gen Z members but also to parents, carers, and educators.
+The film attempts to promote a greater understanding of the effects of technology on the mental health and development of young people.
 Part of that endeavour is an innovative programme of educational outreach that runs alongside broadcast and VOD releases.

 Background

 The documentary juxtaposes expert testimony against commentary and content from Generation Z contributors, the first generation to grow up with mobile digital technology.
-Contributing psychologists, scientists, writers and digital technologists include Dr. Tracy A. Dennis-Tiwary, Tim Kendall, Natasha Devon MBE, Paul Barrett, Dr Jack Lewis, Jamie Bartlett, Clive Thompson, Dr Paul Marsden, Johnny Tooze, Marc Atherton, Dr Leslie Carr, Professor Sir Simon Wessely, Dr David Halpern and Kathy Sheehan.
+Contributing psychologists, scientists, writers and digital technologists include Tracy Dennis-Tiwary, Tim Kendall, Natasha Devon, Paul Barrett, Jack Lewis, Jamie Bartlett, Clive Thompson, Paul Marsden, Johnny Tooze, Marc Atherton, Leslie Carr, Simon Wessely, David Halpern and Kathy Sheehan.

-The film explores a wide variety of issues facing the Generation Z community including the effect of smartphones, body image & self harm, mental health, dating and relationships, the power of Algorithms and AI, misinformation, and conspiracy theories.
-The nature and science of each issue is explained by experts, along with discussions and content from Generation Z who have been affected or influenced by them.
+The film explores a wide variety of issues facing the Generation Z community, including the effect of smartphones, body image and self-harm, mental health, dating and relationships, the power of algorithms and artificial intelligence, misinformation, and conspiracy theories.
+Experts explain the nature and science of each issue, along with discussions and content from Generation Z who have been affected or influenced by them.